anthonyjatoba/DeepLearning.ai-MLOps-notes/course2_week1.md

 - Mispredictions do not have uniform **cost** to your business
 - The **data you have** is rarely the data you wish you had
-- Model objectve is nearly always a **proxy** for your business objectives
+- Model objective is nearly always a **proxy** for your business objectives
 - Some percentage of your customers may have a **bad experience**

 **The real world does not stand still**